lagraham337/SummaryApp/OCR_micros/README.md

 ```

 <h2>Server.py</h2>
 The server.py file uses ZeroMQ to build the communication pipe.
-ZeroMQ should not require any set up appart from library installation.
+ZeroMQ should not require any set up apart from library installation.
 <br></br>
 However, if you run into trouble, please reference the <a href='https://zeromq.org/get-started/'>ZeroMQ documentation</a>.
+<br></br>
 To run server.py, copy the following command in your terminal.
 Make sure you are in the OCR_micros directory.

 ```
 python3 server.py
 ```

+<h3> How it works</h3>
 Server.py creates a TCP socket bound to an IP address respresented with an astrick at port 4444.